christopheraue/christopheraue.net/_posts/2014-03-05-vertical-align.md

 **Inline-block elements** are what their name suggests: block elements living inline.
 They can have a width and height (possibly defined by its own content) as well as padding, a border and margin.

 Inline-level elements are laid out next to each other in lines.
-Once there are more elements that fit into the current line, a new line is created beneath it.
+Once there are more elements than fit into the current line, a new line is created beneath it.
 All these lines have a so-called **line box**, which encloses all the content of its line.
 Differently sized content means line boxes of different height.
 In the following illustration the top and bottom of line boxes are indicated by red lines.

 <figure>
     <span class="red dotted line top"> </span><!--